 Visual arts have always been of great interest to me and the specific kind of visual art that I used to express my creativity over the course of the years have been constantly changing and evolving.

 Until some years ago, I wasn't much interested in photography.
-In 2009, after a conversation with my father about his experience with photography back in his days, I decided to give photography a try.
+After a conversation with my father about his experience with photography back in his days, I decided to give photography a try.
 I bought my first camera ever (a Canon point and shoot) and I started taking pictures; it took me very little time to realize that photography would have become a fundamental part of my life.

 I like to experiment with many different types of photography but, if I had to pick one genre, that would be landscape photography.
 I like to capture the beauty of Nature and freeze forever in my photos unrepeatable moments that I witness with my camera.
 I am always searching for that perfect light that can turn an ordinary scenery in an unforgettable moment.

 I see photography as a creative medium, not a documentary one.
 Therefore, I use all the available tools and techniques, both on the field and in the digital darkroom, to create my photographs.
 This doesn't mean that I add elements not present in the original scene, or that I strongly manipulate the light and colors of the image, to create unnatural effects.
-I usually strive for the most natural looking photographs possible, but in doing so I take advantage of all the tools I have to overcome the limitations of the camera and communicate the vision and feelings I had at the moment of the shot.
+I usually strive for the most natural looking photographs possible, but in doing so I take advantage of all the tools I have to overcome the limitations of the camera and communicate the vision I had at the moment of the shot.

 Here is a list of my current gear:

 - Fujifilm X-T2

 - Fujifilm XF 10-24 mm ƒ/4 R OIS